totaljs/framework/readme.md

 ![total.js logo](http://www.totaljs.com/download/logo-black.png)

 > Dear community.
-I had to rename framework partial.js because I'm not owner of domain name ( partialjs.com ) but i'm owner of framework.
+I had to rename framework partial.js because I'm not owner of domain name (partialjs.com) but I'm owner of framework.
 Not all people are good and I made a mistake a long time ago.
 I hope you'll understand.

 web framework for node.js
 =========================